 The day after the update of the core algorithm (June 3rd), we saw a massive drop in Google's search traffic (lost 50% of daily traffic).
 This was a drop over the course of 24 hours and we have not made any changes to the site. (...)
 This is across all areas, devices, AMP and non-AMP.

-It didn't take long for the first answer to arrive.
-This answer identified an obvious reason for the sudden loss of traffic.
-As harsh as it may sound, the Mail Online website was, in the words of the Search Console Help Community, described as:
+The first response to his problem was not long in coming.
+And it found an obvious reason for the sudden loss of traffic.
+Because as harsh as it may sound, the Mail Online website was ranked as follows, according to the Search Console Help Community:

 Pure garbage from an SEO point of view (...)
 It takes over 12 seconds to load the website.